redox-os/book/src/overview/side_projects.md

 You might have noticed that Redox is more than a kernel.
 Redox is a complete Rust operating system.

-We have a number of Rust side project, which are developed for Redox, to make up a complete, functional OS:
+We have a number of Rust side projects, which are developed for Redox, to make up a complete, functional OS:

 - Orbital: The display server of Redox.
 - OrbTK: A widget toolkit.